barrysweeney/personal-site/content/blog/aoty-guide-p1/index.md

 You sure can, **just read on to find out how.**

-Also if you can relate to any of these then this guide is *definitely* for you.
+Also, if you can relate to any of these then this guide is *definitely* for you.

 - If you want to learn some Docker and Selenium basics in a fun project before moving on to more complex Docker Compose and automated testing applications.
-- If you're a new developer stuck in [tutorial purgatory](https://www.freecodecamp.org/news/escape-tutorial-purgatory/) who wants to wrap their head around more challenging concepts then you can go deeper down the rabbit hole by following the links throughout the guide.
+- If you're a new developer stuck in [tutorial purgatory](https://www.freecodecamp.org/news/escape-tutorial-purgatory/) who wants to wrap their head around more challenging concepts, then you can go deeper down the rabbit hole by following the links throughout the guide.
 - If you're a student or are learning to code and searching for a project to talk about in interviews to help get your foot through the door.